gauravsbisht/RASAChatBot/README.md

 $ source ./venv/bin/activate
 ```

-4. Installing Rasa and Rasa X:
+4.Installing Rasa and Rasa X:

 You can install both Rasa and Rasa X using the following code:
 ```